 Civil Fraud, Asset Recovery & Injunctive Relief

 Tom specialises in civil fraud, including injunctive relief, jurisdiction, recovery, receivership, issues of foreign law, corporate duties and insolvency.
-He has extensive experience working for corporate and individual clients in Russian, the Middle East, and offshore jurisdictions.
+He is recognised as a leading junior in civil fraud by Legal 500 and has extensive experience working for corporate and individual clients in Russian, the Middle East, and offshore jurisdictions.

 Cases